 Trellis netting, also known as garden trellis, is used to direct plant growth and support branch and bud weight.
 Growers can decide if they want plants to grow very tall, known as vertical gardening.

 Or, growers can try to grow short and bushy plants.
 This is known as horizontal gardening.
 Trellis is used to help train plants in this manner.
 Most often, plant netting is used for horizontal gardening, to promote a wider canopy with more bud sites.

 No matter how you grow, you'll want some form of plant netting or garden mesh to help you provide support to plants as they bloom.
 These blooms can get pretty heavy.
 If you grow outdoors, wind can snap branches much easier than you think.

 By weaving branches through a garden netting or trellis net, you provide support for them.
 It will drastically lower your chances of a snapped branch.

 What are the common uses for garden netting?

 There are so many different ways you can train your plants.
-Some of these require pretty minimal work on your end, so there is no excuse not to train your plants with one of these methods.
-Some of the most common which can involve the use of garden trellis netting are LST (low stress training), Manifolding, SOG, SCROG, and more.
+Some of these require pretty minimal work on your end.
+So, there is no excuse to not train your plants with one of these methods.
+Some of the most common uses of garden trellis netting are LST (low-stress training), Manifolding, SOG, SCROG, and more.

 Sea of Green, or S.O.G., is a strategy where growers attempt to cultivate as many plants in as little square footage as possible.
 Under the S.O.G. technique, plants are flipped to flower and harvested quickly.
 Plants grown with this methodology are taller and skinnier.